35 tramping routes | where, oh, where to go ...

 For experienced trail adventurers only, and that would be 0.001% of the population, the Dragons Teeth offers a decent challenge.
 This isn’t your standard DOC marked track.
 It sure is exhilarating up there amongst the crazy, jagged Dragons Teeth/Anatoki Peak.

 Leslie-Karamea track | Kahurangi National Park

-The Karamea Valley is a major treat to walk down, the beech forest is well picturesque, dripping in places with Old Man’s Beard and the clear green water is spectacular, those monster trout just hover, barely sinusoidal.
-There’s evidence on show of the massive 1929 Murchison earthquake in the hills around Trevor Carter hut, then Moonstone Lake created at that time by a humongous slip, further down you wander past huge Rimu and Matai trees.
+The Karamea Valley is a major treat to walk down.
+The beech forest is picturesque, if not pretty, and the clear green water is spectacular.
+Those monster trout just hover, barely sinusoidal, and if you are observant you may see 20 or more in the Karamea River.
+There’s evidence on show of the massive 1929 Murchison earthquake in the hills around Trevor Carter Hut, then Moonstone Lake created at that time by a humungous slip.
+Further down you wander past huge rimu and matai trees.

 Wangapeka Track | Kahurangi National Park

 The Wangapeka Track was once one of Nelson’s premier tramps, comparable with the Heaphy, and for good reason.

 Overall it’s a great introduction to tramping if you want to do something more adventurous, less populated and cheaper than the Great Walks.

 Mt Richmond route, Mt Richmond Forest Park

 Exhilaration plus!!
 On a clear day you can see forever.